 In the electric industry, low voltage is below 750 volts.
-Most electrical fires originate in equipment operating with low voltage.
-Home heating systems and home appliances operate in low voltage at 120/240 volts.
+Most electrical fires originate in equipment with low voltage, such as home heating systems and appliances, which operate at 120/240 volts.
 Although the hazard is increased with high voltage installations (greater than 750 volts), it is important for emergency personnel to recognize the hazards of even relatively low voltages.